NordicHPC/git-pr/README.md

   origin automatically with a name the same as the current branch.
   With one argument, send to a branch of that name.
-With two arguments, the first is the remote name to use, and the second is the branch name to push to.  `-f` will force push.
+With two arguments, the first is the remote name to use, and the second is the branch name to push to.

+  * `-f`: Force push
+  * `-o`: Create a pull request at the same time (Github/Gitlab).
+    Gitlab merge requests work with git>=2.10 and Gitlab>=11.10.

+  When opening a pull request, these options are available:

-  Github: The `-o` option will create a pull request at the same time.  `-n` will skip the "edit pull request message" step and instead use the message from the (first) commit.
+  * `-n`: skip the "edit pull request message" step and instead use the message from the (first) commit.
+(Github)
-  `-d` will open as a draft pull request.
+  * `-d`: Will open as a draft pull request.
+(Github)
+  * `-b {branch_name}`: Target the named branch as the base branch to merge into (Github/Gitlab)

-  Gitlab: The `-r` option will create a merge request with git>=2.10 and Gitlab>=11.10.
-This is only opened on invocations that actually push something, since this uses [git push options](https://docs.gitlab.com/ce/user/project/push_options.html).
+  Gitlab merge requests are only opened on invocations that actually push something, since this uses [git push options](https://docs.gitlab.com/ce/user/project/push_options.html).